wttat/af2-batch-cdk/README.md

    - Line 184-205.
 Uncomment to use P4 batch CE.
    - Line 241-250.
 Uncomment to use P4 batch que.

-      Note: You have to do this in the same time.
+      Note: You have to do this at the same time.

 ## Parameter Description of command.json